-Our lead wholly-owned product candidate, PLN-74809, is an oral small-molecule, dual-selective inhibitor of $a_v \& 6_0$ and $a_v \& 6_1$ that we are advancing in IPF and PSC.
-While expressed at very low levels in normal tissues, $a_v \& 6_0$ and $a_v \& 6_1$ are upregulated in the pulmonary tissues of IPF patients, and in the liver tissues of PSC patients.
-They both serve as activators of TGF- $\& 6_0$, leading to increased collagen production and fibrosis in these tissues.
-By blocking TGF- $\& 6_0$ activation by both $a_v \& 6_0$ and $a_v \& 6_0$, we believe PLN-74809 may slow and potentially halt the progression of fibrosis in these patient populations.
+Our lead wholly owned product candidate, PLN-74809, is a small-molecule, dual-selective inhibitor of avß6 and avß1 that we are advancing in IPF and PSC.
+While expressed at very low levels in normal tissues, avß6 and avß1 are upregulated in the pulmonary tissues of IPF patients, and in the liver tissues of PSC patients.
+They both serve as activators of TGF-ß, leading to increased collagen production and fibrosis in these tissues.
+By blocking TGF-ß activation by both avß6 and avß1, we believe PLN-74809 may slow and potentially halt the progression of fibrosis in these patient populations.
 PLN-74809 has been granted orphan drug designation by the U.S. Food and Drug Administration, or FDA, for both IPF and PSC.